USS Kittiwake: Service history

 Kittiwake departed Toulon 31 May 1965, to operate from Rota, Spain, in support of the fleet ballistic missile submarines of Submarine Squadron 16: USS Andrew Jackson (SSBN-619), USS Woodrow Wilson (SSBN-624), USS James Madison (SSBN-627), and USS Nathan Hale (SSBN-623).
 Following torpedo recovery and training off the coast of Spain, she sailed for Holy Loch, Scotland 30 June 1965, to give support to Submarine Squadron 14 there.
 She recovered torpedoes for the fleet ballistic missile submarines USS James Monroe (SSBN-622) and USS John Adams (SSBN-620), provided underway training for men of the submarine tender USS Hunley (AS-31), then sailed 20 July for Norfolk, arriving 30 July 1965.
 During the autumn months, Kittiwake guarded new Polaris submarines, USS Lewis and Clark (SSBN-644) and USS Simon Bolivar (SSBN-641), during their builder's sea trials prior to commissioning.

 Kittiwake operated on the U.S. East Coast and in the Caribbean until sailing for the Mediterranean 8 July 1966.
 She reached the Bay of Cádiz on the 20th and transited the straits two days later.
 She operated in the Mediterranean until emerging at Rota, Spain, 1 September.
 She headed for Holy Loch on the 6th and arrived on the 11th.
 Four days later she was ordered to the North Sea to assist in locating and salvaging the German submarine Hai (S-171).
-She reached the scene of the tragedy on 17 September and remained on hand assisting salvage operations until the 20th.
+She reached the scene of the disaster on 17 September and remained on hand assisting salvage operations until the 20th.
 She continued to operate off Western Europe until returning to Norfolk on 13 November.
 Kittiwake operated on the U.S. East Coast into 1967.